Warts

 Types of warts: Each type of wart is caused by a slightly different virus and treatment may vary.
 The common forms include the following:

 Common warts (verruca vulgaris) are flesh-colored, small raised spots on the skin with a rough surface.
 The size of the wart varies and may appear anywhere on the skin, particularly on the elbows, knees, hands, fingers and around the nails.
 The black dots found in these warts, often called seeds, are superficial blood vessels and not actual seeds.
-See Images.

 Plantar warts (verruca plataris) are no different than common warts except that their location on the bottom of the foot may result in a flat appearance from being pressed into the foot by the weight of the person.
 Plantar warts may occur singly or in a pattern, grouped closely together.
 They may cause pain, redness and swelling.
+See Images on Wikipedia.

-Flat warts (verruca plana) have a smaller, smoother surface than common warts.
-They are often found in great numbers on the face but may occur elsewhere, particularly on the arms and legs.
-See Images.
+Flat warts(verruca plana) have a smaller, smoother surface than common warts.
+They may appear in great numbers on the face and may also occur elsewhere, particularly on the arms and legs.

 Self-care: You can treat warts, except genital warts, without visiting a doctor.
 Apply salicylic acid liquid or plasters (available without prescription) according to package directions.
 If using liquid, cover the wart with a waterproof adhesive tape like duct tape or white athletic tape.
 After 2-3 days, soak the area in warm water, then scrape away the dead gray/white skin with a pumice stone or metal nail file.
 Repeat until the wart has disappeared.